 Lead school principal

-The principal provides strategic leadership and management support for the cluster manager, particularly when there are employment, administrative, financial, relationship, education sector or community issues.
+The principal provides strategic leadership and management support for the cluster manager.
+Areas of responsibility include employment, administration, finances, and education sector or community issues.

-The principal ensures that the cluster manager is managing the RTLB service on a day-to-day basis so that kura/schools, kaiako/teachers and students in the cluster receive an equitable, quality RTLB service and RTLB are supported in their role.
+The principal ensures that the cluster manager is managing the RTLB service on a day-to-day basis so that kura/schools, kaiako/teachers and students in the cluster receive an equitable, quality RTLB service.
+The principal also ensures RTLB are supported in their role.

-In collaboration with the cluster manager the principal will ensure:
+In collaboration with the cluster manager the principal will make sure RTLB receive regular performance supervision, appraisal supervision, and – if applicable – suitable accommodation.

 - the obligations of a good employer are met